Battle of Qalamoun (2013–2014): Third phase – Operations continue

 On 9 April, the Army entered the area of Rankus with heavy fighting subsequently erupting and a military source eventually reporting the military had captured the town.
 The SOHR also later confirmed government forces had captured Rankus, stating that as they entered the town there were no rebel forces a Rankus after a truce was reached a couple of days earlier between some of the town's residents and the government, which is why the residents demanded the rebels to leave the town.
 140 rebels were reportedly killed during the battle for the town including an Iraqi al-Nusra commander, Abu Talha al-Baghdadi.
 Clashes continued on the edges of Rankus.

 On 13 April, state television claimed the Army captured a string of hills overlooking Rankus.

 On 14 April, the Army captured Al-Sarkha and recaptured Maaloula.
 Three Lebanese journalists from the pro-Hezbollah Al-Manar TV were killed during the fighting in Maaloula.
 Four soldiers also died as they tried to rescue the Al-Manar TV team.
 The Army had also secured the villages of Jibbeh and Jbaadin.

 On 15 April, the military captured Assal al-Ward after rebels surrendered or retreated.
-The Army than continued on and captured Hawsh Arab that night.
+The Army then continued on and captured Hawsh Arab that night.
 During the day, government troops were still fighting pockets of rebel resistance at a mosque in Maaloula.

-On 16 April, the pro-government channel Al Mayadeen reported that the Army captured the town of Talfita.

 On 20 April, President Bashar al-Assad visited Maaloula for the Easter holiday.

 On 26 April, rebels in Zabadani surrendered and the Army captured the town, thus taking the last rebel stronghold in the Qalamoun region and on the Lebanese border.